Romantic Alentejo Bike Tour

 Start off from Lisbon, an ancient place, which as stories hint was founded by Ulysses and harboured many famous explorers.
 Baking red tile roofs, fish sold from doorways, windows hung with washing and bird cages and small narrow streets is what the old city, Alfama, is made up of.
 Lisbon’s oldest district has been inhabited since the 5th century, and today is a maze of streets, overlooked by the battlements of the medieval castle.
 It is a wonderful place to begin our trip and we take a private guided tour of the city with Rita & Jose, residents of this illustrious place.Day 2.
 Atlantic Coast

 We transfer out of the bustle of Portugal's capital city to start our cycling journey near the coast.
-After a quick dip of the toe in the Atlantic, we start cycling through a natural reserve of herons and egrets before heading inland to our impressive ancient castle pousada accommodation for the evening, high on a buff overlooking a pretty town surrounded by rice paddies.
-Dine in the elegant surroundings a delicious repaste for our welcome dinner.
+After a quick dip of the toe in the Atlantic, we start cycling through a natural reserve of herons and egrets before heading inland to our impressive ancient castle pousada accommodation for the evening, high on a buff overlooking the pretty town of Alcacer do Sal, surrounded by rice paddies.
+Dining in the elegant surroundings we enjoy a delicious repaste for our welcome dinner.

 A lovely morning start to some cycling as our winding country roads lead us into the Unesco Heritage city of Évora by way of small hidden villages and a rail to trails path.
 Arrive in Evora, with its twisting cobblestone streets giving hint of its Moorish heritage.
 Take an afternoon private guided walking tour of the city by our friend, Maria.
 Venture into the chapel of Bones (if you dare!) and see the last remains of the city´s former residents.
 Staying in one of Portugal´s most famous pousadas, the enchanting Loios Convent, you are in Évora´s heart.
 Let your imagination run wild as you spy the huge 17th century aqueduct and Roman temple of Diana outside the hotel's front door, you'll only wish you brought your toga!